 Managing the virus and taking precautions

 The health and safety of our community is our priority.
-Our measures, include regular testing, hygiene, cleaning and the recommended use of face coverings unless exempt.
+Our measures, include regular testing, hygiene, cleaning and the compulsory use of face coverings inside our buildings unless exempt.
 These measures are designed and implemented to minimise the likelihood of transmission even in the instance of a positive case.
 We also encourage students and staff to have the COVID vaccination when they are eligible to.

-We are prepared to respond rapidly to implement additional and appropriate measures where necessary and in the instance of suspected or confirmed cases, working closely with Public Health England and local health protection teams.
+We are prepared to respond rapidly to implement additional and appropriate measures where necessary and in the instance of suspected or confirmed cases, working closely with the UK Security Health Agency (UKHSA) and local health protection teams.
 The privacy of our staff and students is at the forefront, and in line with data protection, we will never disclose an individual’s details.

 We will remain agile and act quickly as part of measures to help protect our King’s community, including remote working and learning away from campus at short notice if required.

-If you have been in close contact (within 2 metres) of someone that has tested positive for COVID-19, or if you are notified by NHS Test and Trace or King's university or King's Residences or your close contact you will need to self-isolate.
+If you have been in close contact (within 2 metres) of someone that has tested positive for COVID-19 and you are not fully vaccinated, or if you are notified by NHS Test and Trace or King's university or King's Residences or your close contact you will need to self-isolate.
 Please see the government guidance for contacts.
 See also: Coronavirus Contact Tracing Privacy Notice.

 Suspected or Confirmed Cases